How to Avoid Student Loan ScamsOctober 30, 2019

 No legitimate company will ever call or email you unprompted to ask you to sign away your power of attorney.
 If you receive a call like this, hang up immediately, and if you believe you may have accidentally given away sensitive information, be sure to let your lender know right away.

-How to Avoid or Stop Student Loan Scam Calls
+How to Avoid or Stop Scam Student Loan Phone Calls

 Now that you know what phony offers are out there, there’s one simple way you can avoid scammers: don’t answer the phone and don’t call them back.

-- If you do answer the phone—and realize it’s a robocall—hang up and don’t push any buttons or engage in conversation.
+- If you do answer the phone and realize it’s a robocall, hang up.
 This is one situation where you should push manners to the side and get off the line as quickly as possible.

 - Do your research into who is calling you and reach back out to them through the official phone number from their website if necessary.